Sonos Arc Review Part 1: Oh, That Wide, Glorious Sound - The Mac Observer

 The Sonos Arc is their first device to support Dolby Atmos, a significant enhancement to surround sound technology that adds height channels in addition to side and rear.
 Atmos truly allows sound to envelope you in a full 360-degree bubble, further immersing you into the movie you’re watching.

 We aren’t (yet) setup to deliver Atmos here at the house and, because of social distancing, aren’t currently able to experience Atmos on the Arc elsewhere.
 Never fear: I’m always looking for an excuse to upgrade, and this is it!
-The right HDMI matrixed switch box is already en route (shipping is slower, too, during pandemic times!) and we’ll have some time to play—and report back to you—soon enough.
+The right HDMI matrixed switch box is already en route (why couldn’t Sonos just put two HDMI ports with passthrough on the Arc to simplify this?) and we’ll have some time to play—and report back to you—soon enough.

 Pre-Order the Sonos Arc